CampusAI/CampusAI.github.io/_ds/recommender_systems/recommender_systems.md

 {% include start-row.html %}

-Recommender system theory answers the following question:
+Recommender system address the following question:
 Given a set of users, items, and their past interactions, how can we recommend the best item for each user?

 These past interactions are usually stored in a matrix called the **user-item interaction matrix**.
-It can contain ratings of movies, likes/dislikes of videos, times listened to a song...
+It can contain ratings of movies, likes/dislikes of videos, song reproductions...

 {% include figure.html url="/_ds/recommender_systems/user-item-matrix.png" description="Each row contains a different user rating of a movie (cols).
 (Image from buomsoo-kim.github.io/)"%}